cloudflare/cloudflare-docs/products/warp-client/src/content/warp-for-teams/teams/Windows-Teams.md

 1. Review your configuration.
 1. Click **Create**.

-Intune is now configured to deploy the Cloudflare WARP client.
+Intune is now configured to deploy the Cloudflare WARP Client.

 ## Manual configuration

-If you plan to direct your users to manually download and configure the Cloudflare WARP client application, they can do so in two ways, depending on your organization's Teams configuration:
+If you plan to direct your users to manually download and configure the Cloudflare WARP Client application, they can do so in two ways, depending on your organization's Teams configuration:

 * If your organization uses Gateway DNS filtering, users will need to [configure a Gateway DoH Subdomain](#manually-configure-a-gateway-doh-subdomain).
 * If your organization uses Access policies to control device registration, or Gateway L7 Filtering, users will need to [configure a Cloudflare for Teams device registration](#manually-configure-a-cloudflare-for-teams-device-registration).